Skip to content

 • Novelty: ⭐⭐⭐⭐ The idea of using optical flow instead of rendered video to eliminate domain gaps is novel and effective.

-• Experimental Thoroughness: ⭐⭐⭐⭐⭐ Comprehensive ablations covering both dynamic motion and camera control scenarios, with noise robustness verification.
+• Experimental Thoroughness: ⭐⭐⭐⭐⭐ Comprehensive ablations covering both dynamic motion and camera control, with noise robustness also verified.

-• Writing Quality: ⭐⭐⭐⭐ Clear logic and well-articulated motivation.
+• Writing Quality: ⭐⭐⭐⭐ Clear logic with well-articulated motivations.

-• Value: ⭐⭐⭐⭐ Provides a general framework for utilizing synthetic data to enhance video generation capabilities.
+• Value: ⭐⭐⭐⭐ Provides a general framework for leveraging synthetic data to enhance video generation capabilities.